Dan Lynch

-Daniel Lynch (born June 21, 1962) is a former college and professional American football offensive guard; he attended Washington State University; he was inducted to their athletic Hall of Fame in 2006.
-Lynch went on to a career in the venture capital industry in Central and Eastern Europe.
+Daniel Lynch (born June 21, 1962) is a former college and professional American football offensive guard; he attended Washington State University and was selected in the NFL draft by the Denver Broncos; he was inducted to the WSU athletic Hall of Fame in 2006.
+Lynch went on to a career in the private equity industry in Central and Eastern Europe.

 Football career

 Lynch attended Lewis and Clark High School in Spokane, Washington.
-From 1980 to 1984, he played college football for the Washington State Cougars, where he started for four years.
+From 1980 to 1984, he played college football for the Washington State Cougars, where he started for four years and played in 57 games for the Cougars.
 After completing his senior season with the 1983 Cougars and was named 1st Team All-Pac 10, 2nd Team All-American (Sporting News) and played in the January 1984 Senior Bowl all-star game, and was subsequently granted an extra year of eligibility and played for the 1984 Cougars.

-In 1984, Lynch was a team captain and 1984 First Team All-American, and unanimously won the Morris Trophy as the Pac-10's top offensive lineman.
+In 1984, Lynch was elected team captain and 1984 First Team All-American, and unanimously won the Morris Trophy as the Pac-10's top offensive lineman.
 He was also on the 1984 Bob Hope Christmas Special with the AP All-American team.
-Lynch played in the East–West Shrine Game, and became the first (and to date only) player to appear in a second Senior Bowl.
-Lynch was also a three-time Academic All-American in the Pac-10 (1982, 1983, 1984).
+Lynch played in the East–West Shrine Game, and became the first (and to date only) player to appear in a second Senior Bowl in 1985.

+Lynch was also a three-time Academic All-American.
+In 2015, a panel of experts commissioned by The Spokesman-Review named Lynch to the all-time WSU team.

 Lynch is known for a memorable remark before the 1984 Apple Cup against the rival Washington Huskies, "There are four important stages in your life.
 You're born, you play the Huskies, you get married and you die."

-Lynch was drafted by the Denver Broncos of the National Football League (NFL) in the 1985 NFL Draft.
+Lynch was drafted by the Denver Broncos of the National Football League (NFL) in the 1985 NFL draft.
 During pre-season, he started to suffer from Addison's disease, which saw his weight drop from 275 lb to 225 lb; he ended up in an intensive care unit, where his weight further dropped to 170 lb.
 While he was with the Broncos in pre-season, he didn't play in a regular season NFL game.
 Due to his illness, Lynch retired from football.

 Personal life

 After retiring from football, Lynch completed an MBA at the Haas School of Business at the University of California at Berkeley.
-He moved to work in the venture capital industry in Central Europe, residing first in Budapest, Hungary and then in Prague, Czech Republic.
+He moved to work in the private equity industry in Central and Eastern Europe, residing first in Budapest, Hungary and then in Prague, Czech Republic.
 In addition to English, he speaks Hungarian and Czech.